acktan/DeepDerivativesHedging/README.md

 ### 🔢 Params
 Params folder includes the configuration file
 ### ℹ️ Src

+The Src folder contains all the different classes combined in the main.py file.
+The following is a description of all classes used.

 #### Evaluation

 The function *evaluate_model* is a method of the Evaluator class.
 The method takes in two inputs, train_loss and val_loss, which are lists of the training loss and validation loss respectively.
 The function plots the training loss and validation loss on the same graph, with the x-axis being the number of epochs and the y-axis being the loss.
 The function also saves the graph to a file in a specified directory.